jina-ai/jina/docs/cloud-nativeness/monitoring.md

 Deploy the Flow that we want to monitor:

-For this example we recommend to check {ref}`how to build and containerize the Executors to be run in Kubernetes. <build-containerize-for-k8s>`
+For this example we recommend reading {ref}`how to build and containerize the Executors to be run in Kubernetes. <build-containerize-for-k8s>`

 ````{tab} via YAML